vidhya1sharmila/tutorial/README.md

 #This is from server to local

-change from local to server
+change from local to server.. corrected

-idhfidhfidfhidfh